slaker222/Sharnix/README.md

 <div align="center">

 ### Sharnix is a ShareX alternative for Linux.
 It replicates the functionality of the Windows program ShareX and its basic features: screenshot gallery, OCR, cloud upload, detailed editing, coordinate display, and text addition.
-It's a good option for screenshots on Linux
+It's a good option for screenshots on Linux .
+Works on Wayland and x11

 <br><br>